adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 	<div class="myModule isActive"></div>

-But it is likely a state such as `isActive` is going to be used on many different modules, and what it means to be active likely manifests itself different depending on the module.
+But it is likely that `isActive` is going to be used in many different modules, and what it means to be active is different depending on the module, so this breaks the fundamental rules of *MaintainableCSS* i.e. it's not encapsulated to the module in question.

-For this reason this class actually breaks a fundamental rule of *MaintainableCSS* because we likely will inherit styles that weren't intended that way.
-So it's imperative that state is prefixed with the module name, just like components are...
+For this reason, state must be prefixed with the module (or component) it pertains to...

 ## Applying state to a module